 “Some plant seeds are high in certain polyunsaturated fatty acids.”

 Certain types of plant seeds are used to create oil, such as corn, peanut, safflower, and sunflower.
 These plant seeds are high in certain polyunsaturated fatty acids (PUFAs) which cause an inflammatory response when they are consumed.
 When inflammation is present in the body, it can lead to serious health problems such as heart disease, cancer, diabetes, and more.

 Two common types of PUFAs are omega-3 and omega-6 essential fatty acids.
 Both of these are needed for the body to optimally function, but you need to have the right balance of the two in order to achieve optimal health.
 The inflammatory response comes from the fats that are high in omega 6.
 At the same time, it has been found that not enough omega 3 essential fatty acids can increase the risk for certain types of cancer.

 To improve your diet and prevent cancer, it is best to minimize animal fats that are high in saturated fats and choose healthy plant fats instead.
 Focus on quality and a reasonable quantity of healthy fats, and you can reduce your risk of cancer and improve overall health.
 Good choices include coconut oil and olive oil, but you need to make sure they are extra virgin and cold-pressed.
-You can boost your omega-3's by consuming flax seeds, chia seeds, cold-pressed flax seed oil or supplementary Pharmax fish oil.
+You can boost your omega-3’s by consuming flax seeds, chia seeds, or cold-pressed flax seed oil.

 Do you want to prepare more meals with healthy fats derived from plants?
 Check out the “Unravel the Mystery Recipe Book” which includes a number of recipes that make it easier to include these beneficial fats in your diet.
 Also, you will find it helpful to read “Unravel the Mystery“, by Ann Malkmus, which teaches more about the ways your lifestyle habits will impact your risk of cancer.